dshuvar/blog/_posts/2017-09-15-if your docker container restarting ciclically.md

 tags: docker
 date: '2017-09-15 20:08:00 +0300'
 ---
-## A New Friday pain Post
+## A New Friday Post of pain.

 Hello.
-Today I has knows some litle pain about docker and improve self attitude to docker stack.
+Today I have learn lesson about some litle pain about docker and improve self attitude to docker stack.

 If you break your container for example make new change in config service and reload container after and   see status of then as infinitylly restarting: `Restarting (1) 5 seconds ago, ``Restarting (1) 42 seconds ago` and feel worry - first keep calm.